Data Search Tool

 From here you can navigate directly to any asset in the search results to manually update or delete the value.

-By default, the text entered in the Keyword field of the search tool will perform AND based searches.
-Meaning that if you search for John Smith, it will only return assets that have fields containing both the word “John” and “Smith”
+By default, the text entered in the Keyword field of the search tool will perform AND-based searches.
+If you search for John Smith, it will only return assets that have fields containing both the word “John” and “Smith”

 Searches are also case-insensitive.
 So if you search for JoHn, it will match on “john”.